Individuals Institutional

 Next, traders may roll options to adjust covered-call positions.

-We’ll use Alphabet (GOOGL) as an example.
-Say an investor purchased 100 shares for $132 when GOOGL pulled back to in early March.
-The stock rebounded steadily and gapped to a record high above $174 on April 26 after a strong quarterly report.
+We’ll use Intel (INTC) as an example.
+Say an investor purchased 100 shares for $20 in early August.
+The stock rebounded sharply and was above $30 by late September.

-An active trader might have taken advantage of the surge to sell the July 175 calls for about $6.
-GOOGL consolidated for the next two months and those contracts fluctuated between about $4 and $9, according to TradeStation data.
+An active trader might have taken advantage of the surge to sell the November 40 calls for about $2.30.
+INTC consolidated for more than three weeks and those contracts fluctuated between about $1.50 and $3, according to TradeStation data.

-On Tuesday, the stock broke out to a new all-time high above $182 and the calls were quoted for about $10.
+On Tuesday, the stock broke out to a new 52-week high high above $42 and the calls were quoted for about $4.25.
 They’re now in the money, so the investor cannot profit from any additional upside.
-Instead, he or she will be forced out of their shares for $175 by expiration on July 19.
+Instead, he or she will be forced out of their shares for $40 by expiration on November 21.

 They could respond by rolling their position.
-The July 175 calls could have been purchased for $10.20 and the August 185 calls could have been sold about for $7.70.
-Making the adjustment would have cost about $2.50, but it would let them receive an additional $10 on the stock if it continues to advance.
+The November 40s could be purchased for about $4.40 and the December 43 calls could be sold for about $3.90.
+Making the adjustment would cost about $0.50, and would let them receive an additional $3 on the stock if it continues to advance.

 Options trading is not suitable for all investors.
 Your TradeStation Securities’ account application to trade options will be considered and approved or disapproved based on all relevant factors, including your trading experience.
 See www.TradeStation.com/DisclosureOptions.
 Visit www.TradeStation.com/Pricing for full details on the costs and fees associated with options.